truemail-rb/truemail-rb.github.io/docs/truemail-gem/test-environment.md

 # Test environment

+!> Be careful!
+Don't do SMTP-requests to real SMTP-providers from your test environment.
+Please use one of approaches from examples below.

 ## Using whitelist/blacklist feature

 With [whitelist/blacklist Truemail feature](validations-layers?id=whitelistblacklist-check) you can define validation behavior for test and staging environment: